oskar-fornander/DEC-HEX-Converter/ordering.md

 ## How to Order

-To purchase your own DEC-HEX Converter kit, visit Tradera.com (search for DEC-HEX Converter on the site).
-Purchases made through Tradera are covered by Tradera's Buyer Protection and shipping system.
+The DEC-HEX Converter kits are available to purchase on other sale platform.
+No links here, search for DEC-HEX Converter.

 ## Important Notes: